Jonathan Scott (television personality): Early career

 Scott transferred to the Southern Alberta Institute of Technology and the Professional Home Builders Institute to study construction and design, and became licensed as a contractor.
 In those roles, the twins renovated and sold properties for 15 years.
 Along the way, they supported themselves with a string of jobs that included busboy, mall security guard, flight attendant, store manager, and website designer.
 Still planning to pursue careers in entertainment, the twins and their older brother co-founded an independent film production company, Dividian Production Group, in 2002.

 After several negative experiences with real estate brokers, Drew became a licensed realtor, and Jonathan acquired his own license soon after.
 That same year, the twins founded Scott Real Estate Inc., a company to provide clients with a "one stop shop" for services in the buying, selling, and renovation of homes, as well as in design consulting and staging open houses.
 In January 2006, however, Drew moved to Vancouver and gave himself a year to pursue his acting career in earnest.
 As the year came to a close, he took out a license in Vancouver, and opened a Scott Real Estate branch there.
 Scott remained in Calgary to run the business alone, sometimes working as many as 18 hours a day.
 He married his fiancée in July 2007.

 Before getting married, Scott and his wife had regularly visited Las Vegas, drawn to the city's live entertainment scene.
-When the Canadian real estate market collapsed in 2008, Scott saw an opportunity to buy cheap properties in the U.S., where the recession was further along.
+When the American real estate market collapsed in 2008, Scott saw an opportunity to buy cheap properties in the U.S., where the recession was further along.
 Convincing JD to come with them, Scott and his wife left for Las Vegas that December, making their home in the nearby suburb of Summerlin, Nevada.
 Scott opened a third branch of Scott Real Estate and, considering the depressed market, switched to leasing properties, but at only 80 percent of market rates, to help renters who were recovering from the ongoing recession.
 At the same time, the move to Las Vegas put him in proximity to live venues and opportunities to perform magic.
 He began to explore ways to revive his career as an illusionist, at least on a part-time basis.